 Is Advertising on Radio Still Profitable?

 Radio is one of the cornerstones of the American entertainment market.
 According to Nielsen Ratings, radio reached 93% of American adults on a weekly basis in 2018.
 That’s millions of people who listen to the radio.
 They listen on their commutes to and from work, while they work, or while they’re around the house.
 So how do you tap into that kind of market potential?
-How does radio advertising work?
+How does advertising on radio work?
 Well, this blog will attempt to tackle the lasting importance of advertising on radio.

-The first question we must ask, is radio advertising still an effective way of increasing sales?
+The first question we must ask, is advertising on radio still an effective way of increasing sales?
 This is a hard thing to quantify and varies from city to city, but the short answer is yes, it is.
 A longer answer would be that in 2017 a New York radio station called Westwood One partnered with Nielsen Catalina Solutions to try and quantify the profits of a personal care brand’s radio campaign.
 The study showed, that a radio campaign ran from March 2017 to September 2017 brought an 8% sales to boost among male AM/FM listening households.
 The study showed for every $1 spent on AM/FM radio advertising for the male care brand, there was a return of $1.23 and parent brand saw a return of $11.96.
 Based on this study, it’s safe to say that radio advertising is still alive and thriving in the world.

 So, what do you need to know before you start your advertising campaign?
 Let’s take a look at ad space.